lloydlegaspi/social-media-dashboard/README.md

 ## Deployment

-This project is deployed using [GitHub Pages](https://pages.github.com/).
-You can access the live version [here](#insert-live-url).
+This project is not yet deployed.

 ## Feedback and Contact

 Feedback is always appreciated as it helps in improving skills and techniques.
-If you have any suggestions or questions regarding this project, feel free to reach out to me at [your@email.com](mailto:your@email.com).
+If you have any suggestions or questions regarding this project, feel free to reach out to me at [your@email.com](mailto:jlloyd.legaspi@email.com).

 Thank you once again for checking out this project! 🚀